pwhittlesea/pwhittlesea.github.com/_posts/2024-10-21-new-zealand-5.md

 The coolest thing I found was a Lego reproduction of the Cinema that was squirrelled away in the corner.

-I also remember a life size Astro boy, but no-one else does, so I might have been hallucinating.
+I also remember a life-size Astro boy, but no-one else does, so I might have been hallucinating.

-It was a very fun space and we got about 20 minutes to wander around after we had eaten a 'nibbly-bits' style lunch; several plates of single-bite food like scotch eggs and roast potatoes.
+It was a very fun space, and we got about 20 minutes to wander around after we had eaten a 'nibbly-bits' style lunch; several plates of single-bite food like scotch eggs and roast potatoes.

 ★★★☆☆ 3/5[^1] - Interesting cinema and the food was OK.

-[^1]: I feel bad giving this only a 3 because it was a beautiful space, but compared to everything else on the holiday, this was one of the less 'mind blowing' experiences.
+[^1]: I feel bad giving this only a 3 because it was a beautiful space, but compared to everything else on the holiday, this was one of the less 'mind-blowing' experiences.

 ### Wētā Workshop {#weta-workshop}